patilgopal0008/-Exploring-Consultation-Fees-A-Comprehensive-EDA-of-Medical-Specialist-Rates-Ratings-Patient-Stor/README.md

 # consultation-fee-analysis-using-python

-Exploratory Data Analysis
+## Exploratory Data Analysis-
 The main objective of the project is to analyse   doctor’s based on their city, specialization, stories and experience

-For web scraping website used is Practo.
+###### For web scraping website used is Practo.

 Practo Search is a patient focused, unbiased, independent medical website  Patients can book confirmed appointments with doctors listed on Practo's website from this websites the information like doctor’s name, area, city, consultation fee, rating, experience and stories of the patients who has got treated by the doctors by using python modules :
 Numpy
 Pandas